awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-create-deployment.md

-# Step 2: Deploy the application to the Amazon EC2 Auto Scaling group<a name="tutorials-auto-scaling-group-create-deployment"></a>
+# Step 2: Deploy the application to the Auto Scaling group<a name="tutorials-auto-scaling-group-create-deployment"></a>

-In this step, you'll deploy the revision to the single Amazon EC2 instance in the Amazon EC2 Auto Scaling group\.
+In this step, you'll deploy the revision to the single Amazon EC2 instance in the Auto Scaling group\.

 **Topics**
 + [To create the deployment \(CLI\)](#tutorials-auto-scaling-group-create-deployment-cli)